nagasudhirpulla/taming_python/blog/skills/keycloak_apache_reverse_proxy.md

 * `SSLProxyCheckPeerCN on` means Apache will check if request URL hostname and server certificate CN (common name) are the same.
 If both are not same, 502 (bad gateway) response will be given.
 * `SSLProxyCheckPeerExpire on` means Apache will check if the server certificate is expired.
 If expired, 502 (Bad gateway).

-### Exposing only selected paths via Apache (Reverse Proxy)
+### Exposing only selected paths via Apache (reverse proxy)
-* Admin console can be hidden from clients via Reverse Proxy to avoid security risks.
+* Admin console can be hidden from clients via reverse proxy to avoid security risks.
 If required, admin panel can be accessed via localhost or internal LAN.
-* The following Apache (Reverse Proxy) configuration can be used to expose only required paths to clients and expose all paths only on localhost
+* The following Apache (reverse proxy) configuration can be used to expose only required paths to clients and expose all paths only on localhost

 ```apacheconf
 Listen 443